Do You Underline Movie Titles? Not Anymore! 2026 Rules

 What works in Markdown and what breaks elsewhere

 In Markdown, you can usually write *Alien* and get italics.
 That's fine in a GitHub README or a markdown-aware editor.
-But the moment that text gets pasted into a plain text field, exported into a different tool, or passed through a system that strips formatting, the visual cue may disappear or turn inconsistent.
+But if that text gets pasted into a plain text field or exported into a different tool, the visual cue may disappear.

 A few practical examples: